wikimedia/wikipeg/README.md

 Marks a rule as unreachable.
 If the `allowUselessChoice` option is false, this attribute permits a reference to the rule in a choice even if a previous option in the choice appears to always match.

+#### [pure]

+Marks a rule as not having side effects in its action blocks.
+This allows action blocks in rules which have this attribute set to be skipped (not executed) when the value of the rule is not needed.

+#### [pure=false]

+Marks a rule as having side effects in its action blocks.
+If the `optimizePureActions` option is given to the parser, this ensures that the action blocks for this rule are executed even if the value of the rule is not needed.

 Rule parameter syntax
 ---------------------